lavhuyaar/sheetpost_backend/README.md

 ### Personal thoughts:

 I loved this project.
-For me the backend was easier, I suck at desigining you see, so procrastinated to finish the frontend.
+For me the backend was easier, I suck at designing you see, so procrastinated to finish the frontend.
 Otherwise, this project would've been completed atleast a week ago.

 The pagination part of this project was fun, deployment went super smooth.
 This was my first website where I had separate frontend and backend and I loved it.
 Finally I'm able to create APIs for modern use.